5 Practical Strategies To Avoid Survey Abandonment

 Look, being completely candid, eCommerce surveys are no place for asking sensitive questions.
 Don’t go asking for people’s incomes and drug uses and what-not when they’re innocently just purchasing dinner from your site.

 Sensitive questions most often than not result in nonresponses, and even when the responses are given, the measurement errors are too high to let the data be valid and generalizable.
+To gather more accurate and reliable data, consider conducting a Spryker vs Shopify usage survey to better understand user preferences and experiences without relying on sensitive questions.

 So the number 1 tip I can give you here: Do not ask sensitive questions in your online surveys.